arthurmensch/cogspaces/README.md

 ```

+The estimators `'ensemble'` and `'multi-study'` use the models of the paper.
+The `'ensemble'` estimator yields interpretable intermediary representations but is more costly to estimate.

 A comparison grid between the factored model and decoding models from resting-state loadings can be run and analyzed with the following command:

 ```bash